 Hint: The more search terms, the better.
 Select all Google Accounts.

 The setting “time period” asks for the time frame from which to take search terms into account.
 The longest setting is “all time”.
 This will download search terms for the whole time period in which the selected Google account(s) existed.
 Select “all time” unless you have a certain reason to exclude old search terms.
-This setting may be changed later under “Mapping Settings” (see below).
+This setting may be changed later in “Mapping Settings” (see below).

 Hint: The more search terms, the better.
 Select the longest time range.